 I always say that my job as a teacher each week is to instruct my students on how they should practice during the upcoming week.
 Because we are learning tunes that we’ll likely be playing for the rest of our lives, we need a different strategy than the normal music learning strategy and our practice figures into that.

-Again, my job as a Bagpipe Teacher is to teach you how to practice this week.
-As every tune we learn we will probably be playing for the rest of our lives, we need a different strategy than the normal music learning strategys.
-As I've said in previous blog posts, learning to play the trumpet, clarinet, piano and guitar have "pass through" songs that are only used to teach a specific skill.
+As I’ve said in previous blog posts, when you learn to play the trumpet, clarinet, piano and guitar, you’ll be playing “pass through” songs that are only used to teach a specific skill.
 That is not the case in bagpipe music.
-As we memorize bagpipe music we need to start with a different process from the beginning.
-I personally introduce tunes that have certain technical challenges in the course of my program and we build from there.
-I also encourage my students to buy CD's and listen to the end result of what they're hoping to achieve.
-This is where "BTO's" can become fatal to your bagpipe career.
+As we memorize bagpipe music, we need to start with a different process from the beginning and stick with that process.
+Personally, I introduce tunes that have certain technical challenges in the course of my program and we build from there.
+I also encourage my students to buy CDs and listen to the end result of what they’re hoping to achieve.
+However, this is where “BTOs” can become fatal to your bagpipe career.

 Instead, consider doing it this way.

 - The first thing that you need is a list of tunes that you already play.
 Any new tunes that intrigue you can be put at the bottom of your list.
 Why the bottom and not the top?
 If you start your practice with a new tune, you’ll struggle for about 5 minutes, put your chanter down, and walk away from the table.
 In most cases you’ll get involved in something else and not get back to it until the next day.
 So, what did you accomplish?
 Five minutes of practicing?
 Probably.
 That’s why starting with something you know is essential.